aspro648/RPB/README.md

 Why?
 ----

-- It started out as a 20-pin cable tester (Use Case 1), but morphed into a more generic prototyping system.
+- It started out as a 20-pin harness tester (Use Case 1), but morphed into a more generic prototyping system.
 - Allows you to quickly prototype systems out on inexpensive small PCBs

 Features: